UK passes milestone of 20,000 coronavirus hospital deaths

 However, home testing kits were listed as “unavailable” on the Government’s booking website just 15 minutes after it reopened on Saturday morning, according to the BBC.

-A spokesman for the Department of Health and Social Care said more will be made available from Sunday morning at 8am.
+A spokesman for the department of health said more would be made available from Sunday morning at 8am.